KIRSTEN JOHANNA ALLEN | Publisher, Editorial Director

 Director of Marketing, Publicity, & Development

 Anne is from Salt Lake City, Utah.
-She holds a degree in English and Creative Writing from Westminster College and an MA in Writing and Publishing from DePaul University.
+She holds a BA in English and Creative Writing from Westminster College and an MA in Writing and Publishing from DePaul University.
 Anne loves to hike, bike, and run in Utah’s mountains and red rock country.

 RACHEL BUCK-COCKAYNE | Production & Community Relations Manager

 Rachel was born in Salt Lake City and graduated with a Bachelor of English from the University of Utah.
 She attended the Denver Publishing Institute and interned with the Western Humanities Review before joining Torrey House Press.
 Her hobbies include buying increasingly large pots for her succulents, collecting mostly useless knowledge about the world, and exploring the backroads of Utah with her father.